rhiaro/questforbrothers/index.md

 Jackann looked over at a map on the wall showing Sultan Pot's territories.
 "Looks like there are some big gaps in that."

 "This is the cool part!
 He just asked different cities or tribes or whatever if they wanted to join him, and if they didn't he just left them alone.
-That way the never attacked and he could spread.
+That way they never attacked and he could spread.
 Lots of them did join him because the other option was at some point probably being conquered by the Tantonians.
 Only then, you won't believe it, he just died by accident.
 His roopicoo knocked him off the edge of a cliff in the Hennysynnia, it landed hard and the rocks crumbled away under his feet.
 And that was that!
 The Tantonian army marched straight into the mountains and took over Pressic, which is where Seedland is now.
 But the *best* part is that they just kind of posed as his successor and everyone fell for it?
 They had whole massive state funerals all over the country, and put up statues in his honour and tombs and named tons of stuff after him, and festivals and all that.
 And then just used that to take over all of the places that were allied with him."

 "Wow," said Jackann, interested in spite of himself.
 "Kind of scary."